Who is the remnant Church?

 Many amazing things happened around the year 1844.
 This was when Christians all over the world began to take notice of the prophecies of Daniel and Revelation.
 These prophecies began to be opened up to their understanding, but not fully.
 There was a world wide movement involving Christians from all denominations, who misinterpreted the “cleansing of the Sanctuary” to mean the return or “Advent” of Christ.
 Thousands of people from all denominations all over the world turned their eyes and hearts to God and prepared themselves for the imminent return of Christ.
 History called this message “SWEET” as one would call the expected return of Christ an exceptionally “sweet” message.
 However, Christ did not return and they soon realized that the prophecy spoke of the cleansing of the Heavenly Sanctuary and not the Earthly Sanctuary.
 This very “SWEET” message soon turned into what history called the “BITTER” disappointment.

 This was a terrible bitter disappointment as they realized that they had misunderstood one small but crucial part of the prophecy.
 Some were so disillusioned that they left their Churches.
 Others though went back to diligently searching the scriptures and the prophecies, and gradually more light was given to them.
 The man initially responsible for understanding this 2300 day Prophecy was William Miller who was an Adventist which is a term that applies to anyone who believes in the Second Advent of Christ.
 Many people today wrongly call him a “Seventh-day Adventist,” but this is incorrect as he was in fact a Baptist Pastor.
 He was an Adventist like all the others, but was not a Seventh-day Adventist.
-A Seventh-day Adventist is part of a denomination that believes in the Second Advent of Christ but also keeps the Seventh Day Sabbath, hence the name.
+A Seventh Day Adventist believes in the Second Advent of Christ but also keeps the Seventh Day Sabbath, hence the name.

 This historical event that involved Christians from all denominations was on such a grand World Wide scale, and was so significant, that we find Jesus describes this event in Bible Prophecy in Revelation chapter 10.